garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/README.md

 <img alt="Add a Pod" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t3.png" width="75%" />

-**1.4** Click on Resources in the left menu, and review the default values for *CPU Cores*, *Memory*, and *Storage*, and also review the *Monthly Cost* .
+**1.4** Click on *Resources* in the left menu, and review the default values for *CPU Cores*, *Memory*, and *Storage*, and also confirm the *Monthly Cost*.
 You can always change these settings in the future if your Pod requires more resources.

 <img alt="Check Pod resources" src="https://raw.githubusercontent.com/garyesmith/tutorial-deploy-self-hosted-ghost-on-pikapods/refs/heads/main/images/t4.png" width="75%" />